 - Try to rate like your instructor.
 Your instructor is objectively assigning the rating which most closely describes that aspect of the document.
 Instructors generally do not try to give all students A’s or F’s.
 Approach reviewing like your instructor to try to rate the document as objectively as possible, based on the rating descriptors at each level.

 - Notice if you tend to rate high or low.
 Compare your ratings to the average ratings for multiple dimensions and/or across multiple assignments.
 Do you consistently tend to rate higher or lower than the average?
 If so, go back to the rubric and descriptions and try to use those to more carefully inform your ratings.
-Giving a document all high ratings if it does not deserve them will not mean that the person who submitted it will get an “A.” However, giving a document all high ratings if it does not deserve them will mean that your accuracy score is lowered, resulting in a lower review grade.

 Final Notes on Accuracy